The Labour Party won a second term with 28.2% of the vote and 53 seats in the Storting (parliament).

 The right to vote in parliamentary elections is based on universal suffrage.

-The main political parties are the Labour party, Conservative party, Centre party, Progress party, and Socialist Left party.
+The main political parties are the Labour party, Conservative party, Progress party, Centre party, and Socialist Left party.